 Amtrak is considered federal property, so it is illegal to transport or consume marijuana on Amtrak, even medical and if it is legal in the state you are going through.

 Here is more information on smoking and pot on Amtrak trains.

 Bathrooms and showers

-Each sleeping car has a shower on the lower level, and each bedroom has its own; it is in the small bathroom.
-There are no shower facilities for coach passengers.
+Each sleeping car has a shower on the lower level, and each bedroom has one in the small in-room bathroom.

-Amtrak’s City of New Orleans wrap up
+Amtrak’s City Of New Orleans Wrap-Up

-Chicago Union Station and New Orleans Union Passenger Terminal are located in the heart of their cities, making it easy to walk to your stop, to take public transportation, taxi, or rideshare to or from your lodging.
+Chicago Union Station and New Orleans Union Passenger Terminal are in the heart of their cities, making it easy to walk to your stop and take public transportation, taxi, or rideshare to or from your lodging.

-Most of all, bring your patience.
+Most of all, like with any travel, bring your patience.

 I hope this helps you plan and enjoy your next trip aboard Amtrak’s City of New Orleans!